Areas of Practice

-To Bill, every matter is a puzzle that needs deciphering and solving, a perspective that helps him minimize risk for the banks, developers, investors, farmers, and individuals he represents.
-It’s often said that hiring Bill is like buying an insurance policy – if there’s a problem, he’ll find it and fix it now, saving unnecessary time and expense later.
+To Bill, every real estate matter is a puzzle that needs deciphering and solving, a perspective that helps him minimize risk for the banks, developers, investors, farmers, and individuals he represents.
+Retaining Bill is like buying an insurance policy – if there’s a problem, he’ll find it and fix it now, saving unnecessary time and expense later.

 This is particularly true with the title work and survey reviews Bill performs.
 On several occasions, he has uncovered unperfected interests and obscure deed restrictions, pitfalls that would have exposed the client to risk and liability had they gone undetected.
 He has also saved clients thousands of dollars in real estate taxes through the creative use of tax cap exemptions at the time clients purchase appreciated lake front homes and other property.

-The real estate matters Bill handles include purchases and sales, title transfers, mortgage and loan documentation, all types of leases, easements, cell tower and wind turbine leases, zoning, and land use involving residential, condominium, multi-family, commercial, industrial, and special use properties.
+The real estate matters Bill handles include purchases and sales, title transfers, mortgage and loan documentation, all types of leases, easements, cell tower, wind, and solar leases, zoning and land use involving residential, condominium, multi-family, commercial, industrial, and special use properties.
 He counsels farmers and agribusinesses on issues such as government benefits, subsidies, tax breaks, and incentives.

-Bill currently sits on the City of Wyoming Zoning Board of Appeals, and he is an affiliate member of the Commercial Alliance of Realtors, serving on the organization’s Forms Committee to standardize transactional documents and practices.
-He also mentors students at Burton Elementary School, helping them improve their academic performance, social skills, and self-esteem.
-Outside of his professional and community involvement, Bill enjoys road biking and plays ice hockey, a throwback to growing up in Canada.
+Bill currently sits on and is the Chairperson of the City of Wyoming Zoning Board of Appeals, and he is an affiliate member of the Commercial Alliance of Realtors, serving on the organization’s Forms Committee to standardize transactional documents and practices.

 For a client going through Chapter 11 reorganization, Bill negotiated the sale and lease-back of a $5 million industrial facility that allowed the debtor to continue its business operations and eventually emerge from bankruptcy.